LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

-By default, Elasticsearch returns both top 10 hits and aggregations results.
-Notice that Top 10 search hits take up lines 16-168.
-Let's say you are only interested in aggreation results and you remember that you can add a size parameter and set it equal to 0 to avoid fetching the hits.
+By default, Elasticsearch returns both top 10 search hits and aggregations results.
+Notice that the top 10 search hits take up lines 16-168.

 ![image](https://user-images.githubusercontent.com/60980933/125504763-e19596a1-cbdd-4ab0-867b-8a4fb0220fdf.png)

+Let's say you are only interested in aggregations results and you remember that you can add a size parameter and set it equal to 0 to avoid fetching the hits.
 You send the following request to accomplish this task:
 ```
 GET news_headlines/_search
 {